Code-Institute-Submissions/Data-Centric-Milestone-Project-6/README.md

 ## Features

 ### Existing Features
+- OCX Heaven Home Page, to greet users as their first point of contact for the site, and point them in the direction of login or account registration.
 - OCX Heaven Navbar - Available in responsive design, allows the user to navigate the different pages on the app. in mobile view, the navbar is compressed into an easy to recognise, industry standard icon.
 - User Account Registration - This allows users to create their own usernames and passwords for use in exclusive capacity on the app.
 - User Log In - This allows users to Log in with their unique user credentials, and menipulate features exclusive to their particular session cookies stored in cache memory.